cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 import the appropriate plugin.
 See a list of officially maintained plugins [here](https://github.com/cypress-io/cypress/tree/develop/npm/react/plugins).
 Each of these plugins perform the same tasks under the hood.
-Alternatively, if you have your own Webpack configuration, you can just provide it (without need for a specific plugin) as specified above.
+Alternatively, if you have your own webpack configuration, you can just provide it (without need for a specific plugin) as specified above.

 <alert type="info">

-If you have separate Webpack configurations for development and production, use the development configuration.
+If you have separate webpack configurations for development and production, use the development configuration.
 It will give better location information using SourceMaps.